CodingNomads/articles/environment-variables/environment-variables.md

 python3 -m venv venv
 ```

 This command creates a virtual environment in your current project folder.
-Learn more about working with virtual environments and Python in the [Python Engineering](https://codingnomads.co/courses/python-bootcamp-online/) course.
+Learn more about working with virtual environments and Python in the <a href='https://codingnomads.co/courses/python-bootcamp-online/' target='_blank'>Python Engineering</a> course.

 After you successfully created a virtual environment, open the `activate` script in your favorite text editor.
 You can find this file inside of the `venv` folder that got created by running the command shown above, specifically in `venv/bin/activate`.